Clayton Weishuhn: Personal life

 Weishuhn married Diane Mikulik on August 2, 1980.
-They met together in high school and remained married for over forty years until his death in 2022.
+They met together in high school and remained married for over 40 years until his death in early 2022.
 Together, they had three children: Brandi, Shannon, and Lauren, who played for the Angelo State Rambelles basketball team.

 After retiring from professional football, Weishuhn went back to his hometown of Wall and resumed cotton farming.
 He also served on his alma mater's Athletic Association Board of Directors.

 Death

-On April 22, 2022, Weishuhn was involved in a single-vehicle traffic collision, close to Wall.
-He was driving a car when it crashed.
-Weishuhn was pronounced dead at the scene on the arrival of paramedics.
+On April 22, 2022, Weishuhn was involved in a single-vehicle traffic collision near Wall.
+He was driving a car when it lost control and crashed.
+Weishuhn was found unconscious inside the car wreckage near Wall.
+He was not wearing a seat belt.
+Weishuhn was pronounced dead at the scene on the arrival of paramedics near one of the streets of Wall.
 He was 62 years old at the time of his death in the accident.
 His funeral was held four days later, on April 26, at a Catholic church in his hometown.

-His death was more than forty years after Don Ashby died in an automobile accident in 1981.
+Wall police said that Weishuhn was the only occupant of the car that lost control and crashed.